wbt-solutions/openproject_dart_sdk/doc/ProjectsApi.md

 //defaultApiClient.getAuthentication<OAuth>('oAuth').accessToken = 'YOUR_ACCESS_TOKEN';

 final api_instance = ProjectsApi();
-final filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
+final filters = filters_example; // String | JSON specifying filter conditions.
 Accepts the same format as returned by the [queries](#queries) endpoint.
 Currently supported filters are:  + ancestor: filters projects by their ancestor.
 A project is not considered to be it's own ancestor. final sortBy = sortBy_example; // String | JSON specifying sort criteria.
 Currently supported orders are: + id + name + created_on + public + latest_activity_at + required_disk_space: There might also be additional orders based on the custom fields that have been configured.

 try {
     final result = api_instance.apiV3ProjectsGet(filters, sortBy);
     print(result);
 } catch (e) {